Help us help you

 This is a Data Nameplate that you will find on your kiln.
 Obtain the Serial Number, Model Number, Voltage, Phase, Amps, and Watts for your email for quicker better service.
 This kiln was manufactured in May of 2011.

 - Adjusting and Calibrating the DynaTrol for More Accurate Firing

 - What to do if the kiln fires slowly?

+We offer minimal application support.
 Distributors often offer a degree of application support.
-For instance if you are having problems with firing your work the first place to go for answers is the people who supply your clay and glazes.
-We offer some application support on this web site but it is minimal.
-Generally, this is outside the scope of our service.
+For instance, if you are having problems with firing your work the first place to go for answers is the people who supply your clay and glazes.
+There is some application information on this website.
 Look at the External Links for many great sites that can help you.
-You can also email Rob Battey or Jeff Zamek who do independent consulting for ceramic application issues.

 We have found through long experience that is best when trouble starts to replace all of a certain part.
 If your elements are old and one burns out – change the whole set of elements.
 The same is true for thermocouples, thermocouple wires, element terminal screws, power cords, and contactors.
 Do not expect control panel components to reliably perform after 15 or 20 years.
 The heat of kilns causes unavoidable oxidation of electrical components - some that you can't see.
 Kilns need to be rebuilt occasionally.
 Changing JUST the part that is causing the immediate problem is just asking for more trouble in short order.